plaindinks/PeaGuyFaithEngine/README.md

 * A splash screen for use in fangames
 * Save Editor (WIP)

-##Requirements for usage
+## Requirements for usage
 - A PC powerful enough to run Clickteam Fusion 2.5
 - Clickteam Fusion 2.5 (Can be gotten from Steam or via Clickteam's website)
-- Uttimate Fullscreen Extension for Clickteam Fusion (Currently being tested for potential usage)

-##Extra Information
+## Extra Information

-This engine is based off of source code provided on R.I.Pea-Guy.
-R.I.Pea-Guy may be downloaded as freeware.
+This engine is based off of source code provided on R.I.Pea-Guy but has been modified to the point of non-recognition

-##License
+## License
 This engine is licensed under the Non-Profit Open Source License 3.0.